One of the reasons why I decided

 It was very hard to say goodbye children whom I was together during 5 and half weeks.
 I did my best for them enjoy the camp time, starting from going to the seaside every morning, playing “monopoly” game in the “quiet time”, and making their time valuable.

-Zaman Gambarov, a member of the national team of AIESEC in Czech Republic, coming from Azerbaijan and telling his story about volunteering internship Global Volunteer in Greece.
+Zaman Gambarov, a member of the national team of AIESEC in the Czech Republic, coming from Azerbaijan.